wambua-iv/my-learning-notes/Enterprise Engineering/Huawei Training/Storage.md

 [LUN information exchange]
 	Response is sent after data is written to both source and target one storage system fails, hosts automatically choose the paths to the other storage system for service access.
 If the replication links between the storage systems fail, only one storage system can be accessed by hosts, which is determined by the arbitration mechanism of HyperMetro
+		= Data migration for capacity, performance, and reliability adjustments For example, a LUN can be migrated from one storage pool to another.
+		= Storage system upgrade with SmartVirtualization SmartMigration works with SmartVirtualization to migrate data from legacy storage systems

+[SmartThin] => thin provisioning

 You can set one site as the preferred site, which takes precedence in arbitration.